The Evolution Point: How AI Agents Challenge Agile 1.0

 What's Next?

-The breaking point isn't coming—it's already here for teams using AI agents with Agile 1.0 processes.
-In the next chapter, we'll introduce the Agile 3.0 framework that addresses these fundamental mismatches and provides a path forward for hybrid human+agent teams.
+The evolution point isn't coming—it's already here for teams using AI agents alongside Agile processes.
+In the next chapter, we'll introduce the Agile 3.0 framework—a practical path forward for hybrid human+agent teams that builds on what works in Agile 1.0 while embracing what's possible with AI.

 Quick Poll

-Which Agile 1.0 assumption breaks most dramatically with AI agents?
+Which Agile 1.0 assumption shifts most significantly with AI agents?